-In order to keep the game moving along, each batter will receive a maximum of 5 pitches (May) / 4 pitches (June) from their coach, either underhand or overhand at the coach's discretion based on the participant's ability.
-If they have not made contact after 5 swings (May) / 4 pitches (June), a ball will be placed on a batting T for them to hit.
+To keep the game moving along, each batter will receive a maximum of 5 pitches (May)/4 pitches (June) from their coach.
+Coaches pitch from being on one knee, throwing darts, as an adult standing and throwing results in way too high of an arm angle that the ball comes from to home plate.
+They place a regular plastic baseball bucket in front of themselves and use a glove as added protection.
+Either underhand or overhand at the coach's discretion based on the participant's ability.
+If they have not made contact after 5 swings (May)/4 pitches (June), a ball will be placed on a batting T for them to hit.